rkaunismaa/LangChain-Playground/README.md

  4) mamba install conda-forge::jupyterlab

  Going to start with [Build a Simple LLM Application with LCEL](https://python.langchain.com/docs/tutorials/llm_chain/).
 Ugh the documentation is still lacking with examples on how to run a local large language model.
 So I am going to go with using LMStudio and the OpenAI API.
 And I recall a lot of the notebooks in this repository attempt to demonstrate using both the OpenAI models and local models, with the OpenAI models always working better than any local model.

+ Here is the current versions of the langchain environment:

+        (langchain) rob@rob-MS-7C91:~/Data/Documents/Github/rkaunismaa/LangChain-Playground$ mamba list lang
+        # packages in environment at /home/rob/miniforge3/envs/langchain:
+        #
+        # Name                    Version                   Build  Channel
+        langchain                 0.3.5              pyhd8ed1ab_0    conda-forge
+        langchain-core            0.3.13             pyhd8ed1ab_0    conda-forge
+        langchain-text-splitters  0.3.1              pyhd8ed1ab_0    conda-forge
+        langsmith                 0.1.129            pyhd8ed1ab_0    conda-forge

+Hmm looking at some of the current notebooks ... where is Mistral these days?
+When was the last time they put out a new model?

+Hmm no LangChain account?
+Did I sign up with it through github??
+Dammit!
+Trying to sign up with my yahoo email but no confirmation email is ever sent!
+WTF?!

+Jeeze.
+Signed up through LangSmith ... sigh.